 The question for many is how can we possibly remember all of these passwords, especially if we’re using different highly secures ones (that are therefore not easily remembered) at each site as recommended?
 Here are some quick tips to help you be able to recall and easily manage them:

 Use desktop password management tools.
 There are several desktop tools available that can help you manage and safely store your passwords by requiring you to download software that stores your passwords encrypted on your hard drive.
 You only need to provide one “master” password to access the rest.
-Examples of such tools include Keepass, LastPass (free and fee versions are available), 1Password for Macs, and more.
-These tools give you the feeling of security since your password information is stored solely within your device – but be aware that should that device get lost, stolen, or hacked, you can lose your password information as well as open yourself to attack.
+Examples of such tools include LastPass (free and fee versions are available), and 1Password for Macs.
+These tools help enhance your password security by supporting the use of more complex passwords that are unique to each website / service that you access.
+LastPass also will securely synchronize across all of your devices – PC, Laptop, Tablet, Phone, etc. It supports sharing passwords selectively between team mates (at work) and family members (at home).

 Store your passwords in the Cloud.
 An alternative is to use password managers that are solely accessible online and are hosted in the Cloud.
+These services use the Security Assertion Markup Language (SAML) to securely communicate between themselves and the services you are trying to access.
 These work the same way as desktop password managers but with the extra benefit of not having to download and install software on your PC.
 Another advantage is that they are available on any device or system as long as it is connected to the Internet, and losing your device does not put your passwords at risk.
-Examples are tools like Clipperz and LastPass.
-Be warned, though, that these sites can themselves be hacked, as LastPass experienced a few months back.

 Trust a single site with your Identity.
 Another alternative is simply entrusting the security of your online identity to a single provider who hopefully has the resources to manage it in a more secure manner than you can on your own.
 These include large sites like Facebook, Google, and Yahoo, which often allow many third-party sites to use your identity at their own sites with your permission.
 If you don’t trust these sites, you can manage such an online identity on your own from sites such as OpenID.
 This way you only need to secure and manage one password and identity—which shares this to other sites as you see fit.
 The disadvantage of course is that not all sites may use or be compatible with these federated identity management systems.
 You may also have to consider the possibility that these large sites may become compromised themselves.